This article explains how to prepare your black and white images in Photoshop when using our InDesign plug-in or the PDF uploader.

 4. Convert to CMYK

-Our Adobe InDesign Plug-in and PDF to Book workflows work best with CMYK images.
+Blurb’s plug-in for Adobe InDesign and Blurb’s PDF Uploader work best with CMYK images.
 If your images are already in CMYK and you're done editing them, you're all set.
 Put your CMYK images directly into InDesign or whatever program you'll use to create your PDF.

 - Make sure to always work on a copy of your image and preserve the original, in its original color space, for other uses.